HOME-LIFE

 3. Talk About It

-Children are often anxious about unfamiliar situations such as a new school, class, teacher, or grade.
-Have a discussion about going back to school and let your child express their fears or concerns.
+Children are often anxious about unfamiliar situations, such as a new school, class, teacher, or grade.
+Discuss returning to school and letting your child express their fears or concerns.
 Try to address them or suggest solutions and reassure them that many other kids feel the same and they are not alone.
 You could even resonate with them by telling your own back-to-school story.

 Focus on all the positive aspects of starting school to get them excited.
 Do this before school starts and check in regularly when school has begun.